PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ### Port Forwarding

-In order for this server to be public available to non lan devices you will need to forward the following ports
+In order for this server to be public available to non LAN devices you will need to forward the following ports

 > NOTE: If you have modified any of these ports in your configuration file